jwodder/rsrepo/README.md

 package directory & Git repository (after processing the `--chdir` option, if given).
 Cargo workspaces are currently not supported.

-Certain commands automatically edit projects' `README.md` and/or `CHANGELOG.md`
+Certain commands automatically edit packages' `README.md` and/or `CHANGELOG.md`
 files; these files are expected to adhere to specific formats, documented in [`doc/readme-format.md`][readme] and [`doc/changelog-format.md`][changelog], respectively.